-Today, a memorial 13 miles northwest of Bly, Oregon marks the location of the deadly explosion.
+Today, a memorial 13 miles northeast of Bly, Oregon marks the location of the deadly explosion.
 The Mitchell Monument remembers those who lost their lives.
 A nearby Ponderosa Pine stands defiant, showing the bomb damage it too suffered that day.
 Sadly, Elsie’s husband, Archie Mitchell, who survived the explosion, would never see the dedicated memorial.
 By the time it was unveiled in 1950, he was working as a missionary in Asia.

 As an odd side note, in 1962 Archie mysteriously disappeared in Vietnam, just as America’s involvement in that country was escalating.
 His whereabouts remain a mystery to this day.

 Follow us on Twitter to get the latest on the world's hidden wonders.